beginner-corp/docs.begin.com/src/shared/docs/en/scheduled-functions/provisioning.md

 ## Scheduled functions in action

 Think of scheduled functions as a job you want to do every so often.

 One such job you might want to do is give yourself a daily affirmation.
-Let's walk through one way to implement this.
+Let's walk through one way to implement this:

-Add a scheduled function named **affirm** with a rate of **1 day** to your `app.arc` file by adding: `affirm rate(1 day)` Generate a boilerplate handler with `npm start`.
+1. Add a scheduled function named **affirm** with a rate of **1 day** to your `app.arc` file by adding: `affirm rate(1 day)`
+2. Generate a boilerplate handler with `npm start`
-Edit the file `src/scheduled/affirm/index.js`.
+3. Edit the file `src/scheduled/affirm/index.js`

 ```js
 // Handler function